arrigonialberto86/funtime/deep_ensembles.md

 ![adv](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20x%27%20%3D%20x%20&plus;%20%5Cepsilon%20sign%28%5CDelta_x%20l%28%5Ctheta%2C%20x%2C%20y%29%29)

 The adversarial examples are then used as additional training example, and these procedure is known as *adversarial training*.
-I am reporting here only the snippet I wrote for adversarial examples generation, while much of the remaining code is the same as in the previous section.
+I am reporting here the snippet I wrote for adversarial examples generation, while much of the remaining code is the same as in the previous section.

 ```python
 # Multiple networks with adversarial examples